hamishwillee/PX4-user_guide/en/modules/modules_driver.md

    unseal        Unseals the devices flash memory to enable write_flash
                  commands.

-   seal          Seals the devices flash memory to disbale write_flash commands.
+   seal          Seals the devices flash memory to disable write_flash commands.

    suspend       Suspends the driver from rescheduling the cycle.